 The North Carolina Industrial Commission was created by the General Assembly in 1929 to administer the North Carolina Workers’ Compensation Act.
 Since then, the Industrial Commission has also been given authority by the General Assembly to administer the Tort Claims Act, the Law Enforcement Officers’, Firemen’s, Rescue Squad Workers’ and Civil Air Patrol Members’ Death Benefits Act, the Childhood Vaccine-Related Injury Compensation Program, and Compensation to Persons Erroneously Convicted of Felonies.

 If you have been injured on the job, the Industrial Commission’s website has several resources to help you understand Workers’ Compensation.
-While it is best to seek help and guidance from an experienced attorney, the information on the website can help you understand the overall process and help arm yourself with questions which are important to ask an attorney.
-To visit the North Carolina Industrial Commission’s website click here http://www.ic.nc.gov/.
+While it is best to seek help and guidance from an experienced attorney, the information on the website can help you understand the overall process and arm yourself with questions that are important to ask an attorney.

-In administering Worker’s Compensation claims, the Industrial Commission is bound by the North Carolina Workers’ Compensation Act.
+In administering workers’ compensation claims, the Industrial Commission is bound by the North Carolina Workers’ Compensation Act.
 The Workers’ Compensation Act of North Carolina can be found in Chapter 97 of the North Carolina General Statutes.
-These statutes have been enacted by the North Carolina General Assembly over the years and continue to be changed.
-To view the Workers’ Compensation Act click here http://www.ncga.state.nc.us/gascripts/statutes/StatutesTOC.pl?Chapter=0097.

 We hope this information and these links will answer some of your questions if you have been injured at work.